 Needs are necessary expenses such as rent, food, and transportation.
 Wants are desires such as designer clothing or a luxury car.
 Start with knowing the basic elements of your life that are necessary and what are optional.
 Sometimes a luxury item can be a necessity but again that’s why finance is personal.
 You decide how and where to spend your money.
 You can prioritize when you know how your money is being spent.

 It’s okay to spend money on both your needs and wants.
 Prioritize and allocate your limited financial resources to the things that matter most to you.
 Spend on your needs and create a plan to afford your wants.

-Save for retirement early
+Save early for retirement

 Retirement is often described as the time when you get to live your life without having to spend your time at work.
 For most, retirement happens at old age, but a growing number of people are retiring much earlier.
 Everyone will retire at one point or another.
 Whether it’s by choice, by age, or ailment, or lottery win.
 The sooner you start thinking about retirement and what that looks like, you can start planning on how to retire sooner.
 This is a key premise for my bestselling book, You Only Live Once.

 Here’s the lowdown on retirement: When you have enough money saved to cover your living expenses without the need to work, then you have the option to retire.
 Of course, you can work if you choose to, but working for money isn’t a requirement.

 Start investing for retirement as soon as you start making money.
 The benefit of saving early is that your money today will be worth more in the future because of compounding interest.
 And your investments will benefit from compound growth with a longer investment timeline.

 You might hear some financial experts tell you that $1 million in the future isn’t worth $1 million because of inflation and the increasing cost of living.
 I will tell you right now that $1 million in the future is still $1 million.
 So, yes, start saving and investing money for the future, right now!